akowalz/sentry-example-app/sentry-training/slides.md

 # How we deal with exceptions with an Exception Tracker

 - Deploy some code
+- A user sees an exception
-- Get notified of new exception
+- Sentry notifies us of the exception
-- Fix it before users even need to report it
+- Immediately rollback, or release a fix

 ---